Gary Kurtz: American Graffiti

 Gary Kurtz and George Lucas' first collaboration was on the 1973 film American Graffiti.
 Lucas and producer Kurtz initially took the script to American International Pictures, which expressed interest but ultimately deemed American Graffiti not violent or sexual enough by the studio's standards.
 The pair eventually found favor at Universal Pictures, who allowed Lucas total artistic control and the right of final cut privilege on the condition that he and Kurtz make American Graffiti on a strict, low budget.

 Universal initially projected a $600,000 budget, but added an additional $175,000 once producer Francis Ford Coppola signed on to co-produce with Kurtz.
 This would allow the studio to advertise American Graffiti as "From the Man Who Gave You The Godfather."
 Production proceeded with virtually no input or interference from Universal.

 The film was released in the United States on August 1, 1973, to sleeper hit reception.
 The film cost only $1.27 million to produce and market, but yielded worldwide box office gross revenues of more than $55 million.
 It had only modest success outside the United States, but became a cult film in France.
 Universal reissued Graffiti in 1978 and earned an additional $63 million, which brought the total revenue for the two releases to $118 million.
 At the end of its theatrical run, American Graffiti had one of the best cost-to-profit ratios of any motion picture ever.
-It was the thirteenth-highest-grossing film of all time in 1977, and, adjusted for inflation, is currently the forty-third highest.
+It was the thirteenth-highest-grossing film of all time in 1977, and, adjusted for inflation, was the forty-third highest as of 2009.
 By the 1990s, American Graffiti had earned more than $200 million in box office gross and home video sales.
 In December 1997, Variety reported that the film had earned an additional $55.13 million in rental revenue.